 A registration fee of AED 500 is due at the time of application.
-This fee is non-refundable and non-transferable - a practice which is increasingly raising concerns among parents.

-Tuition fees must be paid by the 10th of every month, and are collected in 10 installments except the months of July and August.
+Tuition fees must be paid by the 10th of every month, and are collected in 10 installments except during the months of July and August.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.